mulle-nat/mulle-bashfunctions/README.md

 Commands:
-   apropos <f>    : search for a function by keywords embed          : embed mulle-bashfunctions into a script env            : environment needed for "mulle-bashfunctions.sh" eval <cmd>     : evaluate cmd inside of mulle-bashfunctions functions      : list defined functions hostname       : show system hostname used by mulle-bashfunctions libraries      : list available libraries load [variant] : use  eval `mulle-bashfunctions load`  to load man <function> : show documention for function, if available path [variant] : path to "mulle-bashfunctions.sh" r-eval <cmd>   : evaluate cmd inside of mulle-bashfunctions and print RVAL username       : show username used by mulle-bashfunctions uname          : show system short name used by mulle-bashfunctions version        : print currently used version versions       : list installed versions
+   apropos <f>    : search for a function by keywords embed          : embed mulle-bashfunctions into a script env            : print environment needed for "mulle-bashfunctions.sh" eval <cmd>     : evaluate cmd inside of mulle-bashfunctions functions      : list defined functions hostname       : show system hostname as used by mulle-bashfunctions libraries      : list available libraries load [variant] : use  eval `mulle-bashfunctions load`  to load man <function> : show documention for function, if available new <name>     : prints a mulle-bash shell script path [variant] : path to "mulle-bashfunctions.sh" r-eval <cmd>   : evaluate cmd inside of mulle-bashfunctions and print RVAL username       : show username as used by mulle-bashfunctions uname          : show system short name as used by mulle-bashfunctions version        : print currently used version versions       : list installed versions